parabix/parabix-devel-mirror/README-radicalgrep.md

     Output: LLVM ERROR: A radical set for this input does not exist.
             Enter a integer in [1,214], followed by _.

+    Input: 检_ ../../QA/radicaltest/testfiles/*

+    Output: LLVM ERROR: A radical set for this input does not exist.

 ## Example 3: Input with more than 3 Radicals

     Input: 禾_扌_子_ ../../QA/radicaltest/testfiles/*